 The edible parts include dates, which are eaten fresh, semi-dried or dried and sometimes ground into flour, the young leaves which are eaten as a vegetable, palm sugar, an unrefined sugar tapped from the tree, and the flowers which are used in salads.
 Rarely is the ‘heart’ of the palm harvested because its removal kills the palm (palm hearts are harvested from inferior species of palms, and palm sugar is usually taken from other species of palm).

 The date is treated as a staple food in desert countries, as it contains carbohydrates and reasonable amounts of protein, although it alone cannot sustain human life.
-Fresh dates contain plenty of vitamin C and are proving to be a good antioxidant, but the vitamin C is reduced when dates are dried.
+Fresh dates contain plenty of vitamin C and are proving to be an excellent antioxidant, but the vitamin C is reduced when dates are dried.
 They are also anti-mutagenic which in a nutshell means they keep cells healthy.
 All dates are rich in potassium and contain other minerals and fibre.
 It’s also widely believed that dates counter the effects of alcohol.

 Dried dates were the only form available when I grew up.
 Traditionally, we used dates in scones and shortcakes and mixed them with nuts and other dried fruit in fruitcakes and biscuits.
 We were quite inventive.
-Aunt Daisy’s ‘The Aunt Daisy Cookbook with Household Hints’, first published in New Zealand in 1968, lists Aotea Date Kisses (date-centred biscuits), Bumble Bees (dates, walnuts, preserved ginger, raisin, coconut and condensed milk squeezed into shapes and baked), Chocolate Chinese Chews (walnut, date and cocoa squares), Maori Kisses (biscuits made with walnuts, dates, preserved ginger, cocoa and vanilla essence sandwiched with vanilla icing, or iced with caramel icing), Novelty Biscuits (coconut, raisins, dates, walnuts, and condensed milk) and Teddies (biscuits made with condensed milk, walnuts, dates and coconut), along with five cakes, two breads and three puddings all using dates.
+Aunt Daisy’s ‘The Aunt Daisy Cookbook with Household Hints’, first published in New Zealand in 1968, lists Aotea Date Kisses (date-centred biscuits), Bumble Bees (dates, walnuts, preserved ginger, raisins, coconut and condensed milk squeezed into shapes and baked), Chocolate Chinese Chews (walnut, date and cocoa squares), Maori Kisses (biscuits made with walnuts, dates, preserved ginger, cocoa and vanilla essence sandwiched with vanilla icing, or iced with caramel icing), Novelty Biscuits (coconut, raisins, dates, walnuts, and condensed milk) and Teddies (biscuits made with condensed milk, walnuts, dates and coconut), along with five cakes, two breads and three puddings all using dates.
 Copies of the Edmonds Cookery Book have around seven entries using dates.
 Yep, we used them a lot, adding them for flavour, sweetness, moisture (they provide baking with longer keeping qualities), and because they were nutritious.
 In my mother’s kitchen, dates were omnipresent.
 Every baking day, that was Tuesdays and Thursdays in our household (it was so frequent because there were twelve of us), dates always made their way into something.
 To be frank, they were never my favourite.
 I really wanted to like them, because I liked other dried fruit, but I found them too sweet – often sickeningly sugary – and sometimes too hard and often cloying.
 Fresh dates, or semi-dry dates, were a revelation, and that could be because fresh dates contain around 50% sugar but once dried that increases to 70%, and that’s too sweet for my taste.

 When you bite into a plump fresh date (most likely a semi-dried date which we refer to as ‘fresh’), the thick soft flesh breaks through the thin papery skin and dissolves into a purée in your mouth.
 The sensation is like biting into a fleshy sun-kissed squidgy-ripe apricot, but without the juice and tang.
 They’re peculiar in that they’re almost creamy, but they’re nothing like cream.
 I’m clutching at straws to say that there are nuances of caramel and orange, and hints of nuts, when the overriding sensation is one of sweetness, a lingering sweetness which makes eating one date at a time a sensuous experience, and a necessity; you’ll be advised to have a glass of water on hand.